Coder-RD/Java_Challenge/README.md

 Players are sorted according to two conditions:

-1. Players with **higher scores come first**.
+1. Players with higher scores come first.
-2. If two or more players have the **same score**, they are sorted alphabetically by name.
+2. If two or more players have the same score, they are sorted alphabetically by name.

 A custom `Checker` class implements the `Comparator<Player>` interface and overrides the `compare()` method to define these sorting rules.